- Balancing traditional and new media investments

 - Cross-functional integration

-Booz Allen Hamilton and the Association of National Advertisers surveyed 2,000 executives about the structure and practice of their companies' marketing organizations.
+In a recent study, Booz Allen Hamilton and the ANA surveyed 2,000 executives about the structure and practice of their companies' marketing organizations.
 We found that growth champions own their companies' key growth-support functions, whether or not those functions fit into conventional definitions of the marketing practice.
-For example, growth champions are not only responsible for traditional tasks such as introducing new products and expanding the market for mature ones but they also drive the entire product development/innovation function and significantly contribute to decisions about entering new markets and acquiring new businesses.
+For example, growth champions are not only responsible for traditional tasks such as introducing new products and expanding the market for mature ones, but they also drive the entire product development/innovation function and significantly contribute to decisions about entering new markets and acquiring new businesses.

 According to the Booz Allen/ANA study, growth champions share these important characteristics: